cannatag/ldap3/docs/manual/source/tutorial_abstraction_reader.rst

                      ipaNTUserAttrs
         sn: Administrator

-Attribute values are properly formatted thanks to information read in the server schema.
+Note that Attribute are properly formatted thanks to information read in the server schema.
 For example the krbLastPwdChange is stored as a date (Generalized
 Time, a standard LDAP data type)::

     >>> obj_person.krblastpwdchange